-Senate procedure can sometimes seem a little bit intimidating, but fear not — the short videos and tiles below provide a parliamentary primer on the Red Chamber so you can understand exactly what’s going on.
+Senate procedure can sometimes seem a little bit intimidating, but fear not — the short videos below provide a parliamentary primer on the Red Chamber so you can understand exactly what’s going on.

 Welcome to our series: The Senate Explained in Under a Minute.